Wix.com Review – The Flexible Website Builder

 |Storage space||500 MB+||500 MB - 20 GB.
 Please note that there is also a monthly bandwidth limit in most plans (only relevant for very large websites).|

 |Support||yes||Support center, forum, phone.
 The documentation is very detailed and clearly explained.
 If you get stuck, you can submit your question to the forum.
 Answers are usually prompt.|

-There is no doubt that the templates look very attractive but they also come with some very basic flaws.
+There is no doubt that the templates look very attractive, but they also come with some very basic flaws.
 If you want a good looking website on your mobile device, you need to arrange your elements manually.
-A more responsive website builder would do this automatically.

 Wix is particularly good for impressive presentation scenarios.
 Artists, bands, photographers and other creative users will be very happy with Wix if they want a great platform on which to present themselves with style.